-In total this section must not exceed three sides of A4.
+In total the CV pages must not exceed 2 sides of A4.

-Grant applications/awards from MEC: With most recent first, list all current and completed awarded grants and unsuccessful applications.
-For each provide (where applicable): grant title, grant reference, role on the grant (e.g. PI, Co-PI), amount awarded and start/end dates.
+Grant applications/awards from Moorfields Eye Charity: List, most recent first, all current and completed awarded grants and unsuccessful applications to include: grant title, grant reference, role on the grant (e.g. PI, Co-PI), amount awarded and start/end dates.
 For all active grants, indicate the number of hours per week (FTE) that are spent on each project.
 Relevant awards from the Special Trustees should also be included here.

-Awarded grants from other funders: With most recent first, list all current and past grants held in the last five years or 10 most relevant grants to work in this proposal.
-For each award provide: grant title, name of awarding body, details of role on the grant (e.g. PI, Co-PI), amount awarded and start/end dates.
+Awarded grants from other funders: Please list, most recent first, current and past grants held in the last five years or 10 most relevant grants to work in this proposal.
+For each award, provide grant title, name of awarding body, details of role on the grant (e.g. PI, Co-PI), amount awarded and start/end dates.
 For all active grants, indicate the number of hours per week (FTE) that are spent on each project.

 ORCID ID is a unique digital identifier for researchers.
-If you do not have one and want to register please see https://orcid.org/.
+If you do not have one and want to register please see https://orcid.org/

 Publications: These should be listed most recent first.
-List your publications in the following format: all author's names (surname, initial) (do not use et al unless there are more than five authors on the paper), year of publication, title of article, journal name, volume number, page numbers.
+List your publications in the following format: all author's names (surname, initial (do not use et al unless >5 authors on the paper), year of publication, title of article, journal name, volume number, page numbers.
 Please highlight your name in the author list.